alchemyplatform/aa-sdk/site/using-smart-accounts/batch-user-operations.md

 head:
   - - meta
     - property: og:title
-      content: How to Submit Batch Transactions
+      content: How to submit batch transactions
   - - meta
     - name: description
       content: Follow this guide to submit transactions in batches with Account Kit, a vertically integrated stack for building apps that support ERC-4337 and ERC-6900.